Edit this page

 UpdateTwinWithLiveResponse mapper

-This mapper creates a merge Thing command when a retrieve command was received via the live channel patching exactly the retrieved “live” data into the twin.
+Creates a merge Thing command from a live retrieve response, patching the live data into the twin.

 Placeholder Description